quicwg/multipath/draft-ietf-quic-multipath.md

 # Path Management {#path-management}

-After completing the handshake indicating multipath support, endpoints can start using multiple paths when both endpoints have issued available connection IDs for at least one unused, common Path ID, as the same Path ID is used in both directions.
+After completing the handshake indicating multipath support, endpoints can start using multiple paths.
+An endpoint can open a new path when both endpoints have issued available connection IDs for at least one unused, common Path ID, as the same Path ID is used in both directions.